Right about now is the perfect time to get out the power washer.

 Address any rot in your garden or containers right away.

 The first thing you want to do is recognize the areas where water is prevalent in your garden.
 Second, you want to scout for plants that look unhappy.
-Often, you'll find plants suffering from rot or wet feet look a pretty miserable.
-If you think of wet soil as suffocating, you'll realize you need to act quickly to save plants that need well-drained soil.
-Finally, remove those suffering plants from that wet environment and place them in soil amended with perlite to add air pockets and improve drainage.
+Often, you'll find plants suffering from rot or wet feet look pretty miserable.
+If you think of damp soil as suffocating, you'll realize you need to act quickly to save plants that need well-drained soil.
+Finally, remove those suffering plants from that humid environment and place them in soil amended with perlite to add air pockets and improve drainage.
 If you're using a container, it's hard to beat the breathability of terra cotta, and let that plant dry out a bit before adding more water.
 You'll know if you did the right thing just by looking at the plant.
 Plants rescued in time from rot practically smile at you when you come near them. 🙂

 Reviving the little botanic spark in your heart